-Every year in the United States, consumers purchase approximately 25-30 million real Christmas trees.
+Every year in the United States, consumers purchase approximately 25-30 million live Christmas trees.
 Live Christmas trees offer several benefits over artificial trees:

-- For every real tree cut down, one to three seedlings are planted each spring;
+- For every live tree cut down, one to three seedlings are planted each spring;

 - They provide a lovely natural fragrance in your home;